Barclays profit more than doubles amid equity trading boom

 The lender took an impairment charge of just 55 million pounds for further bad loans, much less than analysts had forecast and down from 2.1 billion pounds in the same period a year ago.

-The stronger than expected results followed similarly upbeat news from rivals such as HSBC (HSBA.L) and Lloyds (LLOY.L) earlier in the week, as British banks benefited from government job support schemes that have put back the hit from the pandemic. read more
+The stronger than expected results followed similarly upbeat news from rivals such as HSBC and Lloyds earlier in the week, as British banks benefited from government job support schemes that have put back the hit from the pandemic.

-The British banks however have been more cautious than U.S. peers such as JPMorgan (JPM.N), which earlier this month released more than $5 billion it had set aside to cover bad loans. read more
+The British banks however have been more cautious than U.S. peers such as JPMorgan, which earlier this month released more than $5 billion it had set aside to cover bad loans.

 Barclays’ strong results came despite a mixed performance from its investment bank, where the usually standout fixed income, currencies and commodities (FICC) business reported a 35% decline in income.